-The magnificent Matterhorn is sufficient reason in itself to visit Zermatt.
+The magnificent Matterhorn is sufficient reason in itself to visit Zermatt ski resort.
 This distinctive pyramidal peak has become Switzerland's trademark around the globe.
-Wherever you are on the slopes or in the village, you cannot resist regular glances to see how its appearance is changing according to the light and the cloud conditions.
-At an altitude of 3,883m, the Matterhorn Ski Paradise is Switzerland's highest ski area; guaranteeing fabulous conditions all season long which truly live up to the magic of the town.
+Wherever you are skiing the slopes or in the village, you cannot resist regular glances to see how its appearance is changing according to the light and the cloud conditions.
+At an altitude of 3,883m, the Matterhorn Ski Paradise is Switzerland's highest ski area; guaranteeing fabulous skiing conditions all season long which truly live up to the magic of the town.

 Resort Altitude: 1,620m